bschollnick/QuickBBS/docs/design documents/frontend_design.md

 Returns `HttpResponseBadRequest` when no SHA is provided or no matching `FileIndex` row exists.

-**Duplicate-aware navigation:** both branches have the same shape — fetch the `(directory, sort)`-keyed cached SHA list once, then resolve position, prev, and next with list arithmetic.
+**Duplicate-aware navigation:** both branches follow the same sequence — fetch the `(directory, sort)`-keyed cached SHA list once, then resolve position, prev, and next with list arithmetic.